TUW-VieVS/RADIATE/README.md

    - Running the compilation batch file *creategf5* does not work, and loads of errors are displayed in the command line, saying that a certain .mod file is missing: apparently there is any defective .mod file in the folder.
 Delete all .mod files by typing `rm *.mod` into the command line, and then execute *creategf5* at least twice.
 A set of further error messages will appear, but in the end the compilation should work without any problems.
 - Errors during the ray-tracing:
   - In case a certain input argument to the ray-tracer is wrong or missing, the output of the ray-tracer to the command window is generally self-explaining.

+  ### Important hints for compilation with gfortran ###

+- A line must not be longer than 132 letters, otherwise it will be truncated.
+This can be prevented if the flag `-ffree-line-length-none` is used in the compilation following the `gfortran` command.
+- Numeric values in types (= structures) which shall get the value 0, must be initialized with this value.
+In Microsoft VS (with Intel Fortran Compiler) this is not necessary, however in gfortran it is mandatory.
+- Divisions by 0 do not yield NaN as in Microsoft VS, but an error.
+- To all real or double precision numbers, *d0* MUST be appended.
+- Logical comparisons must be *.eqv.* instead of *==*.